lrlrlrlr/Decodify/README.md

+# TODO
+add more encoding method : base58.. etc transfer to python3

 # Decodify
 It can detect and decode encoded strings, recursively.\
 Lets take this string : `s0md3v` and encode it in Base 64